kmyk/blog/_posts/2016-09-16-one-gadget-rce-ubuntu-1604.md

 category: blog
 layout: post
 date: "2016-09-16T17:13:37+09:00"
-title: "one-gadget RCE in Ubuntu 16.04 libc"
 tags: [ "ctf", "pwn", "libc", "shell", "one-gadget-rce" ]
 ---

+# one-gadget RCE in Ubuntu 16.04 libc

 In libc, there are `execve("/bin/sh", NULL, NULL)` gadgets.
 There is the document of Dragon Sector: <http://j00ru.vexillium.org/?p=2485>.